 We acknowledge CPRD @ Cambridge for developing and sharing disease definitions, and Dr Jennifer Quint (Imperial College London) for permission to use and share a codelist for smoking status.
 We also acknowledge the valuable statistical discussions with Dr. Robert Goudie and Dr. Paul Kirk at MRC Biostatistics Unit, University of Cambridge.
 This study is based in part on data from the Clinical Practice Research Datalink obtained under licence from the UK Medicines and Healthcare Products Regulatory Agency.
 The data is provided by patients and collected by the NHS as part of their care and support.
 ONS is the provider of ONS mortality data used in this study.
 ONS and HES data copyright © (2018), re-used with the permission of The Health & Social Care Information Centre.
 All rights reserved.
 The interpretation and conclusions contained in this study are those of the author/s alone.

 Tables and Figures

-Supplementary files
+Additional files

-Supplemental file 1 – ISAC protocol (16_057RA2)
+Additional file 1 – ISAC protocol (16_057RA2). docx

-Supplemental file 2 – Supplementary.docx
+Additional file 2 – Supplementary.docx

-Supplemental file 3 – STROBE checklist
+Additional file 3 – STROBE checklist.docx

 References